-IV.
-Grading Guidelines:
+V. Grading Guidelines:

 This lab is worth 10 points.
 Your lab grade is assigned based on completeness and effort.
-To receive full credit for the lab you must show up on time and continue to work on the problems until the TA has dismissed you.
+To receive full credit for the lab you must show up on time, work with a team, complete 2/3 of the problems, and continue to work on the problems until the TA has dismissed you.